 Whether you’re looking for a simple hike with a breathtaking view, or are pursuing a multi-day adventure, the North Carolina mountains offer an array of amazing trails.
 Over the past few years I’ve spent most of my spare time exploring them, and here are my top 5 North Carolina hikes!

-If your new to hiking, check out our guide to Essential Gear For Hiking.
+If you’re new to hiking, check out our guide to Essential Gear For Hiking.

 5) Mount Mitchell Trail – 11.5 Miles, 3700 Feet Elevation